Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/packages/ai/README.md

 ## Current Limitations

-The current implementation (v1.2.11) has some limitations:
+The current implementation (v1.2.12) has some limitations:

 1. Image generation is not yet fully implemented
 2. Only OpenAI is supported as a provider
 3. Advanced features like streaming responses are not directly supported
 4. No built-in caching mechanism for API responses

-## Version History
+## Version Information

-See [CHANGELOG.md](./CHANGELOG.md) for a detailed version history.
+For detailed version history and changes, please refer to the [CHANGELOG.md](./CHANGELOG.md) file in the repository.

 ## License